vis55/dermetalogy-ai/README.md

 # dermetalogy-ai
-ISIC 2017: Skin Lesion Analysis Towards Melanoma Detection algorithm to classify skin cancer.
+ISIC 2017: Skin Lesion Analysis Towards Melanoma Detection I will be exploring multiple algorithms to classify skin cancer and test the same using the ISIC evaluation criteria.

 Reference: